KJHJason/hmac-serialiser/README.md

 }
 ```

-Want to change the default separator of `.` used in the serialised token?
-You can do so by setting the `sep` parameter in the constructor;
+Although it is not recommended to change the default separator of `.` used in the serialised token unless you know what you are doing, you can do so by setting the sep parameter in the constructor.

 However, the separator should not be a character that is used in the base64 encoding of the payload and the HMAC signature.